gbdev/gb-asm-tutorial/src/part1/tiles.md

 :::

-Don't mind the "Nintendo" in the top-left; we did not put it there ourselves, and we will see why it's there later.
+Don't mind the "r" icon in the top-left; we did not put it there ourselves, and we will see why it's there later.
-We will also be ignoring the right half of the tile grid, as it is exclusive to the Game Boy Color: we will get there when we get there.

 ## Short primer